opprDev/medical-image-downloader/README.md

 git clone https://github.com/opprDev/medical-image-downloader.git
 ```

-Optionally, the mimbcd_ui module/directory can be installed into the designated Python interpreter by moving it into the site-packages directory at the respective Python directory.
+Optionally, the mi module/directory can be installed into the designated Python interpreter by moving it into the site-packages directory at the respective Python directory.

 ### Demonstration